 Green veggies, like Brussels sprouts, green beans, and spinach, are number one.
-Salads and other healthy vegetables like cauliflower also can fill this portion, just beware of how they’re prepared.
+Salads and other healthy vegetables like cauliflower also can fill this portion, just become aware of how they’re prepared.
 If the salad is dripping in dressing and covered in bacon and blue cheese crumbles, start with your steamed, baked, and grilled vegetable options first.
-Butter, oil, and thick sauces can turn an otherwise healthy veggie into a calorie bomb.
-So if the only spinach on your Thanksgiving table is creamed spinach, it’s better to skip it.
+Butter, oil, and thick sauces can turn an otherwise healthy veggie into a heavier option.

-No one should be deprived of a bite of pie, but you should choose wisely.
-Pecan pie will do the most damage.
-Fruit-filled pies like cherry and apple come in next.
-If you can’t resist a slice of apple pie, try to eat around as much of the crust as possible to save yourself a few calories.
+No one should be deprived of a bite of pie, but make sure you actually want it.
+Fruit-filled pies like cherry and apple are fine, but if you'd like to keep that balance, try to eat around as much of the crust as possible.
 Good old-fashioned pumpkin pie is the leanest choice.
-Whichever one you pick, skip the whipped cream and ice cream.
+Whichever one you pick, enjoy yourself.

-Although not technically on your plate, your beverage choices can easily derail your perfectly portioned meal.
+Although not technically on your plate, your beverage choices can easily derail your meal.
 Drink plenty of water—at least two or three large glasses—before the big meal, and save your alcoholic sips until dinner is served.
-That way you can fill up on water before you start eating, and your self-control won’t be compromised by that glass of vino.
-Limit yourself to one glass, but if you must refill, wait to do so until you’ve finished another full glass of water.
+That way you can fill up on water before you start eating, and your choices won’t be influenced by a bit of tipsiness.
+Try to have just one glass, but if you want a refill, wait to do so until you’ve finished another full glass of water.

 This post was published at an earlier date and has since been updated by Hallie Gould.